+THE OFFERING

+Common

+stock to be

+offered

+4,000,000 shares

+Common

+stock to be outstanding after this

+offering

+17,052,202 shares (or 17,652,202 shares if the underwriters exercise in full their option to purchase additional shares to cover overallotments, if any)

+Over-

+allotment option to purchase additional shares

+600,000 shares

-Common stock to be offered 1,750,000 shares Common stock to be outstanding after this offering 20,264,534 shares (or 20,527,034 shares if the underwriters exercise in full their option to purchase additional shares) Option to purchase additional shares 262,500 shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$79,674,700 (or approximately \$91,730,905 if the underwriters exercise in full their option to purchase up to 262,500 additional shares of common stock), based on an assumed public offering price of \$48.86 per share, which is the last reported sale price of our common stock on The Nasdaq Global Market on January 17, 2020, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows: approximately \$30 million to advance AT-007 for the treatment of galactosemia including pre-launch activities and preparing for a potential commercial launch; approximately \$30 million to fund clinical development of AT-001 for treatment of diabetic cardiomyopathy as well as pre-launch activities; approximately \$10 million to advance AT-003 for the treatment of diabetic retinopathy through a planned Phase 1 clinical trial; approximately \$10 million to further develop our pipeline, including other candidates, formulations and derivatives; and the remainder to fund other research and development activities, working capital and other general corporate purposes.
+Use of proceeds

+We estimate that the net proceeds from this offering will be approximately \$52.6 million (or approximately \$61.0 million if the underwriters exercise in full their option to purchase up to 600,000 additional shares of common stock to cover over-allotments), based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

+- approximately \$30 million to fund our pivotal Phase 2/3 clinical trial for AT-001 for the treatment of diabetic cardiomyopathy; - · approximately \$5 million to advance AT-007 for the treatment of galactosemia in adults through our planned Phase 1 clinical trial; - approximately \$4 million to advance AT-003 for the treatment of diabetic retinopathy into our planned Phase 1 clinical trial; and - the remainder to fund other research and development activities, working capital and other general corporate purposes.

 See "Use of Proceeds" for additional information.

+Risk factors

-Risk factors You should read the section titled "Risk Factors" for a discussion of factors to consider carefully, together with all the other information included in this prospectus, before deciding to invest in our common stock.
-Nasdag Global Market symbol "APLT"
+You should read the section titled "Risk Factors" for a discussion of factors to consider carefully, together with all the other information included in this prospectus, before deciding to invest in our common stock.

+Proposed

+Nasdaq Global Market

+symbol "APLT"

-The number of shares of our common stock to be outstanding after this offering is based on 18,531,560 shares of common stock outstanding as of December 31, 2019, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 13,052,202 shares of common stock outstanding as of December 31, 2018, which includes the (i) issuance and sale of 442,925 shares of Series B preferred stock subsequent to December 31, 2018 and